 - introduce st_shift to optimize Hash#shift

-#13 Updated by Yura Sokolov almost 2 years ago
+#13 Updated by Yura Sokolov about 2 years ago

 Add couple of commits to pull request https://github.com/ruby/ruby/pull/107 :